digiltd/oh-rtd-test/REST-API.md

 While registering for changes to _all items_ you will receive every item update which occurs in the openHAB bus.
 Each response will look like a response from /rest/items/<Item-Name>.
 This method is designed for small devices, which does not have enough resources to create a websocket connection to every single item separately. _NOTE: This does not seem to work as you can only subscribe to specific items, not groups._

+When streaming a connection, openHAB automatically times out the connection after 5 minutes, so you have to reconnect to continue to receive notifications.

 Please note: for sitemap resources we have different types of answers.
 This depends on the connection type.